http-samc/portfolio-4.0/content/index.md

 ## hi 👋
 I'm Sam (**he/him**).
 I first started coding at 12 years old to kill free time.
 At 17 I moved to Silicon Valley to take a job at a startup.
-Today, in addition to developing, I spend my time playing sports (swimming, water polo, and pickup basketball), debating [Public Forum](https://www.speechanddebate.org/topics/), and watching the Bulls & 49ers.
+Today, in addition to developing, I spend my time playing sports (swimming, water polo, and pickup basketball), debating [HS Public Forum](https://www.speechanddebate.org/topics/), and watching the Bulls & 49ers.

 ## projects 👨‍💻
 I've been proud to work on a bunch of projects over the years.
 I've also put time into crafting thoughtful writeups for many of them.
 Because the list is pretty extensive, they have a dedicated page [here](/projects).